wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-design-successful-virtual-events/includes/manage-your-virtual-event-for-accessibility.md

 ### After

 - Share all the questions asked during the event with the presenter.
-- Capture unanswered questions to include with post event communications or for the presenter to follow-up on.
+- Capture unanswered questions to include with post event communications or for the presenter to follow up on.
 - Coordinate post-production of videos and presentation content with the event organizers to include in any attendee communications

-For more tips on moderation you can read the [Event Moderator Guide](https://aka.ms/VEModeratorGuide).
+For more tips on moderation, read the [Event Moderator Guide](https://aka.ms/VEModeratorGuide).